Van Cortlandtville School

-Van Cortlandtville School, also known as Common School District No. 10, is a historic school building located at Van Cortlandtville, Westchester County, New York.
+Van Cortlandtville School, also known as Common School District No. 10, is a historic school building located in Van Cortlandtville—a historic neighborhood of the town of Cortlandt, Westchester County, New York.
 It was built about 1850 and is a small, one story, brick vernacular Gothic Revival style building.
 It has a steeply pitched, slate covered gable roof and board and batten siding.
 Additions were made to the original building in the early 20th century and in 1940.
 The building serves as headquarters of the Van Cortlandtville Historical Society.

 It was added to the National Register of Historic Places in 1989.